BaptisteEtroy/Eye-Tracking/README.md

 - If eye tracking is not accurate, try the calibration process again in good lighting conditions.
 - Make sure your face is clearly visible to the webcam and you're at a comfortable distance (approximately 50-70 cm).
 - If the application fails to start, check the console for error messages.
+- For hardware issues, try the simplified demo mode which doesn't require eye tracking hardware.

 ## Project Structure

-- `eyegestures/` - Core eye tracking library that handles eye tracking and calibration
+- `eyeGestures/` - Core eye tracking library that handles eye tracking and calibration
-- `eye_tracker/` - Contains the Python code for the web-based demo
-  - `tracker.py` - Main script for handling eye tracking and the web server
+- `webapp/` - Contains the web application files
-- `web/` - Contains the web interface files
+  - `calibration.html` - Calibration interface
-  - `index.html` - Main HTML file
+  - `interface.html` - Main category selection interface
+  - `simulator.html` - Image viewing interface with gaze tracking
-  - `css/style.css` - CSS styles for the web interface
+  - `integrated_main.py` - Server script for the integrated application
-  - `js/main.js` - JavaScript code for handling eye tracking interaction
+  - `simplified_demo.py` - Server script for the hardware-free demo version
 - `main.py` - Primary entry point for the full eye tracking application

 ## License